rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > And suddenly the story splintered.
 It didn't even have a smooth ending.
 It concluded with the abruptness and lack of logic of a smack in the face.
 >
 > “Interrupted Story,” Clarice Lispector (trans.
 Benjamin Moser)

+> When someone dies, You say, 'It wasn't me.
+It was due to the harvest.
+How is this different from killing someone by stabbing him and saying, 'It wasn't me.
+It was due to the weapon'?
+If Your Majesty does not blame the harvest, then the people of the world will come to You."
+>
+> *Mengzi* (trans.
+Bryan W. Van Norden)

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.